xairy/raw-gadget/README.md

 ## Troubleshooting

-As generic guidance to troubleshooting Raw Gadget errors:
+As a generic guidance to troubleshooting Raw Gadget errors:

 1. Switch to the [dev branch](https://github.com/xairy/raw-gadget/tree/dev).